-Celeste Coco-Ewing has defended a number of large manufacturers in multi-week trials in state and federal courts across the country.
+Celeste Coco-Ewing has defended several large manufacturers in multi-week trials in state and federal courts across the country.
 Her practice focuses on complex litigation, with a special emphasis on product liability and toxic tort cases.
-She has represented clients across a variety of industries, including medical device, pharmaceuticals, industrials, manufacturing, oil and gas, insurance, and consumer products.
+She has represented clients across a variety of industries, including medical device, pharmaceuticals, oil and gas, insurance, and consumer products.
 Her trial work contributed to 8 defense verdicts in jury trials in federal multidistrict litigation and state-court, consolidated proceedings.

-Celeste has been recognized by Chambers USA as a top commercial litigator, by Best Lawyers as the Lawyer of the Year - New Orleans, for Mass Tort Litigation, by Louisiana Super Lawyers as one of the top 25 women lawyers in the State of Louisiana, by Law360 as a Legal Lion, by New Orleans Magazine as a Top Lawyer, and by Benchmark Litigation as a Litigation Star and as one of the top 250 women in litigation.
+Celeste has been recognized by Chambers USA as a top commercial litigator, by Best Lawyers as the Lawyer of the Year - New Orleans, for Mass Tort Litigation / Class Action, by Louisiana Super Lawyers as one of the top 25 women lawyers in the State of Louisiana, by Law360 as a Legal Lion, by New Orleans Magazine as a Top Lawyer, and by Benchmark Litigation as a Litigation Star and as one of the top 250 women in litigation.

-The Louisiana Supreme Court appointed Celeste to serve on the Committee on Bar Admissions, and is the Director of the Character and Fitness Panel.
+Celeste was appointed by the Louisiana Supreme Court to serve on the Committee on Bar Admissions, and is the Director of the Character and Fitness Panel.
 She also serves as an adjunct professor of Trial Advocacy and of Civil Litigation “Boot Camp” at Tulane Law School.